The College Key

 Membership to the College Key is awarded to juniors and seniors who distinguish themselves in academic performance, athletic or extra-curricular pursuits, service to the community, and strength of character.
 Nominations are secured from faculty and staff, and each year a group of students comprising less than ten percent of the graduating class is inducted.
 New members from the alumni body are also recommended by a committee on alumni nominations.

 The College Key’s official meeting is held each year during Reunion Weekend.
 Reports on the progress of the special and standing committees are given, and goals for the upcoming year are determined.
-The annual meeting also serves as special time to recognize new members, to socialize, and to reconnect with friends, classmates, and the College.
+The annual meeting also serves as a special time to recognize new members, to socialize, and to reconnect with friends, classmates, and the College.

 The College Club, 1891 – 1992

 The College Club was organized on June 26, 1891, by a group of young Bates alumni who had been outstanding in loyalty and constructive campus leadership.
-Originally conceived of as a “Service Group of Bates Men,” the objectives of the College Club as stated by the founders were, “To take an active interest in the current affairs at Bates College; to encourage and stimulate work in literary and athletic lines; and to promote in any way that may seem desirable the general welfare of the institution.”
+Originally conceived of as a “Service Group of Bates Men,” the objectives of the College Club, as stated by the founders were, “To take an active interest in the current affairs at Bates College; to encourage and stimulate work in literary and athletic lines; and to promote in any way that may seem desirable the general welfare of the institution.”

 In a class letter written in 1891, William F. Garcelon, a member of the Bates class of 1890 and the College Club’s founding secretary, implored each of his classmates to donate $1.00 for “a prize for some oratorical or other contest or as the nucleus of a library building.”
 He explained, “By contributing our mite for several years, we might see great things come of it.”
 Mr. Garcelon’s words exemplify the philosophy of the Club, which is based on a sense of collective contribution and motivated by a concern for Bates that is both expansive and forward-reaching.

-Celebrating its centennial in 1991, the College Club updated its programs to better serve the needs of Bates while preserving much of its original vision.
-Dean of the College James Carignan ’61 stressed the need for the Club to “not only raise priorities for the College, but to bring these into fruition.”
+Celebrating its centennial in 1991, the College Club updated its programs to serve the needs of Bates better while preserving much of its original vision.
+Dean of the College James Carignan ’61 stressed the need for the Club to “not only raise priorities for the College but to bring these into fruition.”
 Accepting this challenge, the College Club sponsored both national and international debate tours, funded a major endowed scholarship, and established the Career Discovery Internship Program.

 The Bates Key, 1936 – 1992